YWCA is on a mission to eliminate racism, empower women, and promote peace, justice, freedom, and dignity for all.

 Attend a circle dialogue

-Circle dialogues are scheduled regularly in conjunction with exhibit visits.
-For questions or more information about organizing a discussion for your group or organization, contact firstname.lastname@example.org
+Circle dialogues are held regularly in conjunction with the RACE Exhibit on display at YWCA’s Administrative Offices.
+For questions or more information about how to organize a circle dialogue discussion for your group or organization, contact firstname.lastname@example.org

 Have a conversation about race